fifc/yos/boot/manual.md

 `bmfs_mbr.asm` in the bootsectors folder shows how to boot via a BMFS formatted drive.

-*Note*: Once Pure64 has executed you will lose access the the USB drive unless you have written a driver for it.
+*Note*: Once NuBoot has executed you will lose access the the USB drive unless you have written a driver for it.
 The BIOS was used to load from it and you can't use the BIOS in 64-bit mode.

 ## Network boot